DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: DynaMark Methodology

 \section{DynaMark Methodology}

-This section outlines the main components of the Markov Decision Process (MDP) model for the DWM problem in MTCs and the method used to solve it.
-The DynaMark architecture is denoted in Fig.~\ref{fig:fw}.
+This section outlines the main components of the Markov Decision Process (MDP) model for the DWM problem in MTCs, and the method used to solve it.
+The DynaMark framework is denoted in Fig.~\ref{fig:fw}.
 A typical MTC and its sensors form the physical environment.
-At each sampling interval, the agent observes the system state, including the latest measurement signal and the detector's belief, and chooses the covariance of a zero-mean Gaussian watermark as an action.
+At each sampling interval, the agent observes the system state, including the latest $\vy_t$ and the detector's belief, and chooses $U_t$ as an action.
 The watermark generator draws a signal from the distribution, integrates it with the control input, and transmits it to the machine tool.
-The $\chi^{2}$ detector assesses the gap between predicted and actual outputs, updates its belief regarding replay attacks, and provides an updated state and a reward balancing detection confidence, control performance, and energy consumption.
+The detector assesses the gap between predicted and actual outputs, updates its belief of replay attacks, and provides an updated state and a reward (balancing detection confidence, control performance, and energy consumption).
 An RL algorithm uses entities in the replay buffer to refine the policy, enabling the watermark to dynamically adapt to changing operational contexts.
+Crucially, this continuous modulation of the covariance renders the watermark non-stationary, effectively preventing adversaries from learning the static statistical properties required to design replay attacks.